 - We will contact the school SENCO and ensure that they know about any special arrangements or support that need to be made for your child.
-Where possible, a transition meeting will take place with the SENCO from the new school. - We will make sure that all records about your child are passed on as soon as possible. - If your child would be helped by a book/passport to support them in understand moving on, then one will be made for them. - A 1-Page-Profile may also be used to help others understand your child and their needs. - If your child has Autism Outreach involved, a separate transition meeting will also be arranged with Miss Hulme and Middle School SENCo.
+Where possible, a transition meeting will take place with the SENCO from the new school. - We will make sure that all records about your child are passed on as soon as possible. - If your child would be helped by a book/passport to support them in understand moving on, then one will be made for them. - A One-Page-Profile may also be used to help others understand your child and their needs. - If your child has Autism Outreach involved, a separate transition meeting will also be arranged with Miss Hulme and Middle School SENCo. - MAT SENCo will be aware of your child's needs and support transition. - You may be invited for extra SEN transition days which are organised by school.